Looking for broadband, phone and TV deals, including line rental?

-When it comes to the broadband itself, you have three average speed choices – 10Mbps, 36Mbps, or 63Mbps, with Super Fibre.
+When it comes to NOW Broadband’s broadband plans, you have three average speed choices – 10Mbps, 36Mbps, or 63Mbps, with Super Fibre.
 Generally, Super Fibre is the best choice if you can get it at your address, since it typically doesn’t cost much more per month than the 36Mbps option, despite the higher average speed.

 Since NOW is a subsidiary of Sky, they offer a great range of choices when it comes to TV channels.
 They basically have four TV bundles available – Sport (including all Sky Sports channels), Entertainment (including box sets on channels like Sky Atlantic), Cinema (giving you access to Sky Cinema) and hayu, for US reality TV.

 You can mix and match these TV bundles as much as you like, giving you the ability to stream a massive variety of TV channels.
 The only downside really is you can’t watch BT Sport with NOW TV.